frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Similarly, *the space complexity is $O(m \times n)$ due to the `dp` matrix*, which stores the number of paths for each cell.
 The matrix necessitates $m \times n$ space to accommodate these intermediate results.

-In essence, the dynamic programming approach with memoization transforms the exponential time complexity of the naive Brute-Force solution into a linear complexity with respect to the matrix size.
+In essence, the Dynamic Programming approach with memoization transforms the exponential time complexity of the naive Brute-Force solution into a linear complexity with respect to the matrix size.
 Consequently, this solution proves far more efficient and viable for larger matrices.

 Finally, we need to run this code and compare it to the Brute-Force version.